DrUzair/BDT/hive/hive_Lab5.md

 # Lab 5: Programming Hive (2)
+- load geo-tagged tweets as external hive table
+  - Note: you can skip this if you already have twitter.full_text_ts table created from previous lab
   - In case you don't have the geo-tagged tweet data in hadoop, you need reload it
   - To avoid confusion, please always include database name 'twitter.' as part of your hive table name.
   - If you don't specify the database name while you're not in the twitter database (use twitter), you will not find the the corresponding table.  e.g.,  twitter.full_text
   - By default you're in a database called "default"

-1. load geo-tagged tweets as external hive table

-- Note: you can skip this if you already have twitter.full_text_ts table created from previous lab
 - [HIVE Language Manual](https://cwiki.apache.org/confluence/display/Hive/LanguageManual)

 ## Topics <a name="top"></a>